ryanlow64/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:

+Our product provides the user with easier real estate networking by having an organised contact log that can be managed faster than a typical mouse/GUI driven app.
+Its intuitive design organises industry contacts and scheduling.
+Less time would be spent on such administrative tasks, and more could be spent on closing deals and strengthening their network.

 ### User stories